Solidarity, social justice and equity

 With 15 years of experience in the cultural sector and, more recently, in community real estate, Fannie Lézarts stands out for her creativity and the wide range of skills she brings to her work.
 First and foremost an artist, she also distinguishes herself as a cultural worker and Development Officer for La Petite Maison sur Laprairie, a role she has held since fall 2024.
 Combining artistic practices, project development expertise, and fundraising experience, she brings her talent to innovative initiatives that are meaningful and rooted in community impact.

-Our Neighborhood: Pointe-St-Charles
+Our Neighborhood: Point-St-Charles

 The Point, as it is known, has undergone a series of profound, complex changes over the years.
 Between 1931 and 1991, residents faced various social and economic challenges owing to the closure of the Lachine Canal and the decline of local industry.
 Today, the revitalization of the neighborhood presents new challenges in the form of large real estate projects that risk destabilizing the local population.

-Community resilience has nevertheless always been at the heart of Pointe-Saint-Charles' identity.
+Community resilience has nevertheless always been at the heart of Point-Saint-Charles' identity.
 Local residents have thus far tackled challenges with courage and determination and have managed to preserve the spirit of solidarity that unites the neighborhood's diverse communities.
 In the rapidly changing local landscape, the Petite Maison sur Laprairie is a beacon of inclusion and commitment to a future that celebrates diversity and supports residents’ resilience in the face of challenges.

 The project goes beyond simply providing services.
 It exemplifies a spirit of collaboration with the community and the recognition that we must all work together to overcome current and future challenges.
-La Petite Maison sur Laprairie provides a space where residents can gather, share ideas and help shape an inclusive, prosperous future for Pointe-Saint-Charles.
+La Petite Maison sur Laprairie provides a space where residents can gather, share ideas and help shape an inclusive, prosperous future for Point-Saint-Charles.

 La Petite Maison sur Laprairie is an innovative project aimed at building bonds within the community.
-Our four founding community organizations have joined forces with the goal of strengthening the local social fabric, providing vital services and preserving Pointe-Saint-Charles’ unique identity.
+Our four founding community organizations have joined forces with the goal of strengthening the local social fabric, providing vital services and preserving Point-Saint-Charles’ unique identity.
 We are aware of the emerging issues and challenges and are committed to working with the community to ensure an inclusive, resilient and diverse future for the neighbourhood.

 Our crowdfunding campaign “Together for Our Neighborhood” has come to an end.
 We exceeded our goal with a grand total of $109,723 raised!
 Thank you to the 65 donors, 11 local businesses and corporations, and the Caisse Desjardins du Sud-Ouest de Montréal, which matched the amount up to $50,000.